TIMAMP/timamp/v2/preprocess/us15a/README.md

 This project provides a NodeJS application that generates the `data.json` file loaded by the `us15a` case study in the TIMAMP v2 app.
 The source data is loaded from `data.csv` and the needed metadata is loaded from `metadata.json`.

-The run this application, run:
+The run this application, run (from the `preprocess` directory):

 ```
-node index.js
+node process_us15a.js
 ```

 # Data